-Customs Duty: under the Customs Act (1964) is regarded as a type of indirect tax where the real burden of paying duty can be passed on to customers in the supply chain.
-The Customs Department of Bangladesh is responsible for collecting customs duty from the importation of goods.
+Customs Duty: under the Customs Act (1964), is regarded as a type of indirect tax where the real burden of paying duty can be passed on to customers in the supply chain.
+The Customs Department of Bangladesh collects customs duty from importing goods.

 Goods imported into Bangladesh are subject to customs duties.
 The precise duty rate depends on the nature of the goods.
-The applicable rates are prescribed in Bangladesh Custom Tariff Schedule which is reviewed on a regular basis.
-Customs duties are collected, regardless of the point of entry on all goods crossing the border at a rate that varies from 0% to 35%, except those specially exempted from customs duties by law or relevant authorities.
+The Bangladesh Custom Tariff Schedule prescribes the applicable rates, which are reviewed regularly.
+Customs duties are collected, regardless of the point of entry, on all goods crossing the border, at a rate that varies from 0% to 35%, except for those specially exempted from customs duties by law or relevant regulatory orders.
 Customs duty is imposed on assessed value/customs value at the applicable rate prescribed in the Bangladesh Custom Tariff Schedule.

-The assessable value ("AV") is determined by the actual price, i.e., the price actually paid at the time and place of importation, with the addition of (a) freight actually paid, (b) landing charge/local cost, and (c) insurance expenditure.
+The assessable value ("AV") is determined by the actual price, i.e., the price paid at the time and place of importation, with the addition of (a) freight paid, (b) landing charge/local cost, and (c) insurance expenditure.

-Freight cost should exceed 20% of Free-on-Board ("FOB") value and if it cannot be determined, should be 20% of the FOB value.
-Insurance cost should be 1% of FOB value if it remains undetermined and landing charge is 1% of FOB, freight and insurance cost.
+Freight cost should exceed 20% of the Free-on-Board ("FOB") value and, if it cannot be determined, should be 20% of the FOB value.
+Insurance cost should be 1% of FOB value if it remains undetermined, and the landing charge is 1% of FOB, freight, and insurance cost.